-WQS provided technical support to the City of San Diego in assessing the water quality effects of augmenting Miramar Reservoir with highly treated purified water by designing tracer studies and employing the three-dimensional AEM3D water quality model, the successor to the ELCOM/CAEDYM model.
+WQS provided technical support to the City of San Diego in assessing the water quality effects of augmenting Miramar Reservoir with highly treated purified water.
+WQS developed a 3D water quality model (AEM3D, successor to ELCOM/CAEDYM model) and helped design tracer studies to validate the model.
 This project has received regulatory approval and is under construction.

-WQS provided technical support to the City of San Diego in performing a tracer study in Otay and Miramar Reservoirs.
-This work involved identifying an injection site, data collection plan, and time-frame for a hydrodynamic tracer study.
-This study validated hydrodynamic models, as verified by an independent advisory panel.
+WQS provided technical support to the City of San Diego for design and execution of a tracer study in Otay and Miramar Reservoirs.
+This work identified an injection site, a data collection plan, and the time-frame for a hydrodynamic tracer study.
+The tracer study validated our 3D hydrodynamic models, as required by DDW Pure Water regulations.
+Model validation was verified by an independent advisory panel.

 This investigation evaluated the viability of various hypolimnetic oxygenation systems (HOS) in the lake for Casitas Municipal Water District.
 Three oxygenation systems were evaluated: Speece Cone, Diffused Oxygenation, and an SDOX® system.
 Diffused Oxygenation was identified as the best alternative due to favorable costs and ease of implementation.
-The project was constructed in 2015 and has been operating successfully through the present.
+The project was constructed in 2015 and has been operating successfully since installation.

-WQS has performed detailed water quality data analysis and support for implementing a data sampling plan for the Casitas Municipal Water District since 2012.
-WQS recently analyzed the effects of the Thomas Fire on water quality in the lake and its watershed, and explored the fire effects on disinfection by-product levels in the water distribution system.
+WQS has performed detailed water quality data analysis on Lake Casitas since 2012.
+WQS also recommended an optimized data sampling plan, which was implemented by Casitas Municipal Water District.
+WQS recently analyzed the effects of the Thomas Fire on water quality in the lake and its watershed, exploring the effects of fire on disinfection by-product levels in the water distribution system.

 WQS’s Imad Hannoun acted as subject matter expert in producing a “best practices guidance manual” for performing tracer studies and validating hydrodynamic models for indirect potable reuse (IPR).
 The project was funded by US Bureau of Reclamation and included a full-scale tracer study.
-The resulting manual will be available in late 2020.
+The resulting manual will be available via the US Bureau of Reclamation.

 WQS provided technical support to the Metropolitan Water District of Southern California in analyzing water quality data including dissolved oxygen, chlorophyll a, zooplankton, and algal composition in Diamond Valley Lake.
 Recommendations were provided regarding future lake operations and water quality monitoring.